 4. Lack of trust

-If you don’t trust your adviser or feel uncomfortable discussing your finances with them, it might be time to switch.
+If you don’t trust your adviser or feel uncomfortable discussing your finances with them, it's worth considering looking elsewhere.

 How to switch financial advisers